 The TDS on purchase of property from NRI shall be deducted regardless of the transaction value of the property.
 Even if the price of the property is less than Rs.
 50 lakh, the TDS shall be deducted.

-How to Save Tax on Capital Gains
+How to Save Tax on NRI Property Sale?

 NRIs can claim exemptions under Section 54 and Section 54EC on long-term capital gains from the sale of house property in India.